-If you’re going trekking, chances are this will be your food morning and night.
-It’s filling and nutritious.. but not necessarily inventive.
+If you’re going trekking, chances are this will be your food morning and night because it’s filling and nutritious.

-Made from white flour, you can find them steamed, served in a bowl of curry broth or fried.
-Momos were typically filled with buffalo meat, but nowadays you can get them with either vegetables or chicken as well.
-The shape can depend on the area, but either look like a leaf or a full circle.
+Momos are typically filled with buffalo meat, but you can also find them with either vegetables or chicken as well.
+The shape of the dumpling can vary by region, but they typically look like a pretty leaf or a plump circle.